Fat Biking 101: How to get out riding in Fernie this winter

 Fat biking is to biking as snowshoeing is to hiking.
 Rolling on tyres twice the width of a standard mountain bike, the extra girth really helps to keep you on top of the snow.
 If you can ride a bike, you can ride a fat bike.

 Fernie's amazing trail system is perfect for winter riding, with everything from easy, level, multi-use community trails, to groomed shared trails, to challenging singletrack.
 Pick up a copy of the multi-use trail map and ask for advice at gear shops or at the Visitor Information Centre and sign up for a camp or join a weekly ride!
 If you're new to fat biking, here are some pointers to get you out riding this winter.

 What is a fat bike?

 Fat bikes are just like any other bike, but with custom forks and extra-wide tires to provide extra stability, grip and stopping power in the snow.
 It's a self-powered activity; you can go anywhere you feel comfortable riding.
 It's also great exercise!
 Just like nordic skiing and snowshoeing, it's a great cardiovascular workout and uses a good range of muscles but is also low-impact thanks to the forgiving snow conditions and bike suspension.

 Fat bikes can be rented at the Ski Base and Gearhub Sports in downtown Fernie - perfect if you're planning to ride the town trail network.
-Fernie Alpine Resort and Quest Fall Line Sports have bikes for rental at the resort.
+Fernie Alpine Resort has bikes for rental at the resort.
 Most rental fat bikes come equipped with a frame bag containing a few trail essentials and run on low tire pressures to maximise grip.

 What should I wear when fat biking?